Mookie Betts Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.
+- The Blue Jays pitching staff is third in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 3.83 team ERA ranks fifth among all league pitching staffs.
+- The Blue Jays' 3.86 team ERA ranks sixth across all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 129 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (131 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.